robotic-vision-lab/ABB-Robot-Unity-Simulation/README.md

 ### Bin Picking

-The robot can perform a bin picking task in the BinPicking scene.
+The robot can perform a bin-picking task within the BinPicking scene.
 To enable simulation, execute the following steps:

 1. While in Play Mode, click on "abb_new" in the Hierarchy tab on the left.